AudeNoiray/AudeNoiray.github.io/_pages/about.md

   limit: 3 # leave blank to include all the news in the `_news` folder
 ---

-I am a researcher at the [Laboratoire de Psychologie & Neurocognition](https://lpnc.univ-grenoble-alpes.fr/fr) (LPNC) at the University Grenoble Alpes (UGA).
+I am a senior researcher at the [Laboratoire de Psychologie & Neurocognition](https://lpnc.univ-grenoble-alpes.fr/fr) (LPNC) at the University Grenoble Alpes (UGA).
 I am a member of the [Babylab](https://lpnc.univ-grenoble-alpes.fr/fr/babylab) as well as the [Développement & Apprentissage](https://lpnc.univ-grenoble-alpes.fr/fr/recherche-0/equipes-recherche/equipe-developpement-et-apprentissage) and [Language](https://lpnc.univ-grenoble-alpes.fr/fr/recherche-0/equipes-recherche/equipe-langage) teams.

 I am passionate about speech, language, and their development.
 My research lies at the intersection of several disciplines, including experimental, articulatory and acoustic phonetics; psycholinguistics; laboratory phonology; developmental psychology and biology.
 My current research focuses on the (a)typical development of spoken language fluency.
 I study the evolving connections between speech motor control and other language-related skills, such as perception, phonology, vocabulary and reading.
 I also conduct research on vocal development in infants, on speech production and perception in patients with pathological speech, such as those with Parkinson's disease, strokes or brain tumours.